-It is staff's opinion that the draft Housing Element and Technical Appendix accurately reflect current conditions in Goleta and substantially comply with the requirements of State law.
-The primary purpose of this public meeting is to allow the Planning Commission and members of the public to review the Draft 2023-2031 Housing Element and provide additional comments to staff regarding any changes to the element that may be appropriate.
-Ultimately, staff seeks a Planning Commission recommendation to City Council regarding authorization to submit the Draft 2023-2031 to HCD for HCD's 90-day review.
+It is staff's opinion that the Draft 2023-2031 Housing Element (including the Technical Appendix) accurately reflects current conditions in Goleta and substantially complies with the requirements of State law, as presented or with the amendments discussed above.
+In response to Planning Commissioner questions and comments on May 9, 2022, staff prepared revised language for subprogram HE 1.7 and a new subprogram HE 1.8, as discussed above, intended to address the Planning Commission's core concerns.
+Staff seeks a Planning Commission recommendation to the City Council regarding authorization to submit the Draft 2023-2031 Housing Element to HCD for HCD's 90-day review.